ta2fb/pyex_cdk_cc/README.rst

 .. note:: You may need to change the region in the above urls

-9. Deactivate pyex_cc conda environment
+9. Deactivate pyex_cdk_cc conda environment

 .. code-block:: bash